VrushankPatel/interview-matters/networking/networking-tcp-ip-http2-tls/README.md

 - Web browsing: HTTP/2 for efficient resource loading.
 - APIs: REST over HTTPS with TLS.
 - Streaming: TCP for reliable video delivery.

+## Common Interview Questions

+- Explain the TCP three-way handshake.
+- How does HTTP/2 improve over HTTP/1.1?
+- What are the differences between TLS 1.2 and 1.3?
+- How do you handle network congestion in TCP?

 ## Code Examples